You are currently viewing University of Georgia Aquatics

 University of Georgia

-Every year we get more and more groups requesting time and space so this problem will only continue.
+Every year, we get more and more groups requesting time and space, so this problem will only continue.
 All we can do is remember our values and work towards providing opportunities for everyone who wants to use our amazing facility.

-To see what Duke University’s Director of Aquatics, Abi Schaefer, had to say on the subject in last months Spotlight: Duke University Aquatics
+To see what Duke University’s Director of Aquatics, Abi Schaefer, had to say on the subject in last month’s Spotlight: Duke University Aquatics

 [ratings]